solo-io/gloo/docs/content/guides/observability/grafana/deployment/_index.md

 description: How to configure your Grafana installation
 ---

-> **Note**: This page details configuration for the Grafana deployment packaged with Enterprise Gloo
+> **Note**: This page details configuration for the Grafana deployment packaged with Gloo Edge Enterprise

  * [Default Installation](#default-installation)
     * [Credentials](#credentials)
  * [Custom Deployment](#custom-deployment)

 ### Default Installation
-No special configuration is needed to use the instance of Grafana that ships by default with Gloo.
+No special configuration is needed to use the instance of Grafana that ships by default with Gloo Edge.
 Find the deployment and port-forward to it:

 ```bash
 ~ > kubectl -n gloo-system get deployment glooe-grafana